 - the best method by which to solve it.

 The team for the Exploration phase was facilitated by DfCC, and made up of people from:

 - South Ayrshire Health and Social Care Partnership ,

 - how its work was carried out, and

 - key findings.

 Phase two: Development

 The second phase began in August 2022.
-It's led by Wallscope and The Promise Scotland, with the support and guidance of the rest of the project team.
+It was led by Wallscope and The Promise Scotland, with the support and guidance of the rest of the project team.

-This phase builds on the findings of first, and will involve the:
+This phase built on the findings of first, and involved the: